 - You can become dehydrated if you do not drink enough fluids.
 Do not wait until you are thirsty to drink. - Sip fluids often.
-Your goal is 6 oz. per hour. - If you feel pain, fullness, or nausea, STOP drinking and try again in a few minutes. - Do not drink carbonated fluids or use straws after surgery, to prevent pain and discomfort. - You will be able to eat very little food after surgery.
-You may only be able to eat 1-2 teaspoons or tablespoons at first. - You will progress to approximately 1/4-1/2 cup. - Eat slowly.
-Take 20-30 minutes to eat meals. - After surgery, you will be allowed to have a small amount of ice chips. - Your first meal in the hospital will be clear liquids.
+Your goal is 2-4 oz. or 1⁄4-1⁄2 cup every half hour or 6 oz. per hour. - If you feel pain, fullness, or nausea, stop drinking and try again in a few minutes. - No carbonation or straws after surgery to prevent pain and discomfort. - You will be able to eat very little food after surgery.
+You may only be able to eat 1-2 teaspoons or tablespoons at first. - You will progress to approximately 1/4-11/2 cup. - Eat slowly.
+Take 20-30 minutes to eat meals. - After surgery you will be allowed to have a small amount of ice chips. - Your first meal in the hospital will be clear liquids.
 You do not have to eat all the food on your tray. - Remember to stop at the first sign of fullness.